iWiafe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-# Write a script that prints a number with two decimal places, followed by a new line.
+# Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.